 Which States Are High Risk States?

-The Gulf Coast states as well as some Atlantic coast states are considered high risk areas for hurricane damage, earthquake areas may require a bit more research as there are some places aside from California that are well known areas of concern.
-The occurrence of devastating wildfires in many Western states have also created high risk areas but fortunately most states in areas mentioned also have a FAIR plan in place.
+The Gulf Coast states, as well as some Atlantic coast states, are considered high risk areas for hurricane damage, earthquake areas may require a bit more research as there are some places aside from California that are well known areas of concern.
+The occurrence of devastating wildfires in many Western states has also created high risk areas but fortunately, most states in the areas mentioned also have a FAIR plan in place.